 4. Loey Phu Rua: A High Glide

-The best spot to enjoy the north winter winds, Loey Phu Rua is a treat for all the senses.
+The best spot to enjoy the north winter winds, Loey Phu Rua is a treat for all the senses and is an amazing Thailand paragliding spot.
 Most of the terrain is quite hilly, and covered in a lush blanket during the gliding season.
 With a take-off height of 800 meters, you can make the most of this soaring experience!

 Best time to visit: November to April